NYCDS2020/DSND-Capstone-TMDB5000/README.md

 ## Files
-- data - folder containing source data
-  - tmdb_5000_movies.csv - Movie metadata
-  - tmdb_5000_credits.csv - Crew/cast metadata
 - DSND-Capstone-StudioBossInABox.ipynb - Jupyter notebook containing end-to-end code including exploratory data anlysis, visualizations, model pipeline and results.
 - df_expanded_movies_plus_IMDB.p - A pickle file containing a dataframe already augmented with IMDB data.
 Load this dataframe by setting the load_from_file variable to True in the import section of the notebook.
 This will prevent the (time-consuming) BeautifulSoup script from running again.
 Set the flag to False if you'd like to run the BeautifulSoup script and create an updated version of this pickle file.
+- data - folder containing source data
+  - tmdb_5000_movies.csv - Movie metadata
+  - tmdb_5000_credits.csv - Crew/cast metadata
+- readme-imgs - Screenshots

 ## Project Screenshots
 Exploratory data analysis - Popularity vs. revenue